miguel-guerrero/antlr4_system_verilog_parser/README.md

 # DEPENDENCIES

-1) The SV parser included here doesn't include a preprocessor The testing assumes 'vppreproc' is installed.
+- The SV parser included here doesn't include a preprocessor The testing assumes 'vppreproc' is installed.
 However this can be replaced in the Makefiles with any other preprocessor tool

-2) JDK if using java binding
+- JDK if using java binding (recommended for speed), otherwise just the JRE

-3) Python 3 if using python binding (with pypy3 recommended)
+- Python 3 if using python binding (with pypy3 recommended)

 Python 3.6.5 has been used for testing but is expected that lower python 3 distributions may be compatible